meta-company/makex/documents/source/proposals/self-references.md

 ---
 # Proposal: Task Self References

-Provide a keyword to refer to property values and attributes of a task.
+Provide a keyword to refer to property values and attributes of a Task.

 ## Rationale